 They have now been back in Mhee’s home village for two years.
 Many things have changed since Mhee grew up there, and his wife is not from that part of the country.
 In many ways, they feel like cross-cultural missionaries!

 In this farming community, Mhee works his land to live sustainably; he has never received a pastor’s wage.
-He strives to help others in his village as much as he can, but his focus is working with children and teenagers in Sang Khom through English and sports ministry.
+He strives to help others in his village as much as he can, but his focus is working with young people in Sang Khom through English and sports ministry.
 They also hold a small house church called “Home of Hope,” and are committed to holistic evangelism and discipleship.

 Coach Mhee’s vision is beautiful.
 He wants to disciple young Thai people and send them out to live as Christians across the country.
 He believes they can have a great spiritual impact on Thailand, and sports is one of the tools Mhee uses to do this.
 The reality is, though, that many will leave the area to further their education without accepting Christ.
 This could be discouraging, however, Mhee knows that seeing any gospel fruit at all is rare in Thailand.
 He is content to plant seeds and hopes in the Lord that one day these young people will turn to Jesus and put their trust in Him.